Hegseth won't commit to releasing video of second strike on alleged drug boat: "We are reviewing it right now"

 The two survivors were attempting to climb back onto the boat before it was struck by the second missile, a source familiar with the matter told CBS News on Wednesday.

-On Friday, two sources familiar with the video that was shown to lawmakers said that that the two survivors were waving overhead before the second strike killed them.
+On Friday, two sources familiar with the video that was shown to lawmakers told CBS News that that the two survivors were waving overhead before the second strike killed them.
 One of the sources said the action could be interpreted as the survivors either calling for help or trying to wave off another strike.

 Some legal experts have questioned whether the second strike may have constituted a war crime.